mojofunk/alta-doc/CODE_STYLE.md

 I don't think it matters so much and I have typically used tabs for indentation because of the projects I've been involved in.
-It is a trade off between being able to control the indentation to suit individual preference(tabs) vs strict formatting(spaces)
+It is a trade off between being able to control the indentation to suit individual preference(tabs) vs strict formatting(spaces).

-I tend to think that all code should be able to fit in a 80 character wide terminal.
-It enforces/restricts the level of indentation and nested blocks which I think improves code quality.
-Using tabs in that instance is possible but means using 2 or 4 space tabs.
+I tend to think that all code should be able to fit in a 80 character wide terminal and all functions should be able to fit on a single page(wishful thinking perhaps), as it enforces/restricts the level of indentation and nested blocks which I think improves code quality.

+Using tabs with a line width restriction isn't really compatible as the whole purpose of using tabs over spaces is so that the code can be displayed to a users taste but unless the maximum line width is large then they are forced to use 2 or perhaps 4 space tabs anyway.

 ## Namespace Identifiers